karasawatakumi/pytorch-image-classification/README.md

 ## Run

 ### Training
-Simple implementation with everything in a single file (train.py).
+Simple implementation with everything in a single file (train.py)

+Specify the dataset root directory containing the `train` and `val` directories.

 ```
 python train.py -d cifar10